 - 1. Be an organisational member of COSCA and abide by COSCA Statement of Ethics and Code of Practice. - 2.
 Have its own formal organisational, managerial and financial structure. - 3.
-Have procedures for handling staff and student complaints, appeals, grievances and disciplinary matters. - 4.
-Have a core of permanent administration, teaching/training and supervisory staff. - 5.
-Ensure all staff are properly and appropriately trained. - 6.
-Have clear arrangements for staff supervision which are regularly monitored and continually developing. - 7.
-Provide staff conditions which meet all health and safety at work legislation and support high staff morale. - 8.
-Provide adequate resources for course participants e.g. suitable premises, library, audio-visual equipment, computers. - 9.
-Actively promote anti-discriminatory practices and maintain an equal opportunities policy. - 10.
+Have the following procedures: a process for handling staff and student complaints, an appeals process and grievances and disciplinary processes. - 4.
+Training providers must develop, implement and maintain the Supervised Counselling Practice Placement: Readiness for Practice Placements Process, 4-way contractual agreement and discontinuation process that meets the standards as set out below.
+The processes must be applied consistently and should be clearly aligned with each other. - 5.
+Have a core of permanent administration, teaching/training and supervisory staff. - 6.
+Ensure all staff are properly and appropriately trained. - 7.
+Have clear arrangements for staff supervision which are regularly monitored and continually developing. - 8.
+Provide staff conditions which meet all health and safety at work legislation and support high staff morale. - 9.
+Provide adequate resources for course participants and trainers e.g., suitable premises, library, access to literature, audio-visual equipment, and computers.
+Provision and allocation of resources should consistent with equal opportunities polices. - 10.
+Actively promote anti-discriminatory practices and maintain an equal opportunities policy. - 11.
 Have adequate insurance/indemnity cover.